elixir-europe/rdmkit/pages/your_domain/microbial_biotechnology.md

 #### Test
 The test stage of a biotechnological study is the most variable in terms of the types of data produced.
 This stage is mostly about:
 * [testing](https://floradanna.github.io/rdm-toolkit/microbial_biotechnology.html#test-outcome-tests---metadata-standards-and-metadata-publication) the outcome or output variables and analyse the modified organism.
+* Characterising the synthetic parts using experimental data.

 #### Learn
 The learning stage consists in interpreting the obtained results, share the acquired knowledge and reuse it in combination with other existing data to improve the creation of the modified organism.
 * Publish and share data and results.
 * Reuse existing data and combine it with new data.
+* Feed data back into model(s) to inform the next iteration.

 Here, we adopt the stages of **design**, **build** and **test**, and their components or aspects, to categorise the various approaches available for the management of data in microbial biotechnology.